The St. Jude School Program by Chili’s is available to assist your child with keeping up with their classwork while away from home.

-After your child is referred to The St. Jude School Program by Chili’s, a staff member will meet with you and your child during a new-patient consult.
-At that time, we will collect basic information, such as name of your home community school, your child’s grade level and the length you expect to stay at St. Jude.
+After your child is referred to School Program, a staff member will meet with you and your child during a new-patient consult.
+At that time, we will collect basic information, such as name of your home community school, your child’s grade level and the length of time you expect to stay at St. Jude.

-The School Program teacher assigned to your child will contact the home school and determine the best way we can help with your child’s academic work.
-After the plan is developed, a school appointment will appear on your child’s daily schedule.
-Each patient receives three hours of instruction, which can be supplemented with group enrichment times and time with our tutors.
+The School Program teacher assigned to your child will contact his or her home school and determine the best way we can help with your child’s academic work.
+Your child will receive school services in one of the following ways based on the treatment plan and time at St. Jude:

 The School Program strives to provide each student with a continued sense of normalcy throughout treatment.
 One way we do this is by allowing students to stay enrolled in their home community schools.

 The classrooms are open every day.
-Please check with the teachers to find out what hours they are available for instruction.
+Please check with your child’s teachers to find out what hours they are available for instruction.

 We offer tutoring services to patients in kindergarten through 12th grade.
 Tutors are retired teachers, scientists and test-prep professionals who are experts in their fields.

 - need to complete homework while at St. Jude for check-ups